Admission RequirementsFor Admission requirements please click here

 Physiotherapy is based in the Trinity Centre for Health Sciences in a purpose built complex at St. James's Hospital.
 This complex houses other health science disciplines and allows physiotherapy students to share courses with those in the other health sciences to give a multidisciplinary approach to studying and working.

-The centre is about 2 miles from the main campus and is beside a Luas station on the line running between Tallaght and Connolly Station in the city centre.
+The centre is about two miles from the main campus and is beside a Luas station on the line running between Tallaght and Connolly Station in the city centre.

 The major objective of this four-year course is to enable you to become a competent professional with the ability to work independently with patients.